Modelling tree survival for investigating climate change effects: Model selection

 \subsection{Model selection strategy}

 Plant year ({\em plantyear}) is always included as a predictor in the model selection due to systematic differences between level I and II and in order to avoid bias in estimates \citep{Pencina2007}.
 Also we always include a random $w_i$ effect due to location to take account of spatial correlation between trees within a survey grid point.
+The simplest model we consider is the following

-with indices for sample location $i$ and tree $j$.
-We carry out the 'gradient boosting with integrated selection' described in section~\ref{sec:boogam} with the minimal model~\ref{mod.min} selecting from variables shown in Table~\ref{tab:var}.
+for tree $i$ and $w_i$ is an indicator vector for grid location of tree $i$ and ${\bf b}$ as Gaussian random effect for location as described in equation~\ref{mod.survtime}.
+We carry out the `gradient boosting with integrated selection' described in section~\ref{sec:boogam} with the minimal model~\ref{mod.min} selecting from variables shown in Table~\ref{tab:var}.
 Note that for most of the time varying variables we also used their lagged values from the previous year.
 We carry out this selection for all of the five species each for scenario 1 and 2 and the general form of the selected models is:

-The term $\sum_k f_k(x_{ijk})$ contains functions of all the selected time invariant variables (soil and altitude) and the term $\sum_l f_l(z_{ijl}(t))$ contains all the selected time variant variables (climate and waterbudget).
+The term $\sum_k f_k(x_{ik})$ contains functions of all the selected time invariant variables (soil and altitude) and the term $\sum_l f_l(z_{il}(t))$ contains all the selected time variant variables (climate and waterbudget).
 We fit separate models for the five tree species.

 In order to see whether defoliation is a proxy for the environmental variables we further fit the following models:

 and